.png)

 Here's a short clip of what the Observability Dashboard looks like:

-Primer’s real-time insights empower you to stay proactive, making data-driven decisions to ensure your payments are always optimized for success.
+Primer’s real-time insights help you stay proactive, making data-driven decisions to ensure your payments are always optimized for success.
 The platform will also alert you when your payment performance significantly changes, allowing you to quickly adjust and optimize your strategy.

 How Dabble achieved a 96% authorization rate with Primer during the 2023 Melbourne Cup